noiseprotocol/noise_spec/noise.md

 application layer using signatures, passwords, or something else.

-To support this, Noise libraries should allow export of **channel-binding values** derived from the final `h` value.
+To support this, Noise libraries should allow export of **channel-binding values** derived from the handshake hash.

-To get a channel-binding value **`cbv`** from the handshake hash, the application chooses some ASCII **channel-binding label** which identifies the context this value will be used within.
-The application requests a channel-binding value for this label which is calculated as `cbv = HASH(h ||
+To get a channel-binding value from the handshake hash `h`, the application chooses some **channel-binding label** which identifies the context this value will be used within.
+The application requests a channel-binding value for this label which is calculated as `HMAC-HASH(h, label)`.

-label)`.
-The `h` value used is the final value after completing the handshake.
+Parties can then sign the channel binding value, or hash it along with their password, to get an authentication token which is bound to the current Noise session (thus can't be replayed over any other session).

-Parties can then sign the channel binding value, or hash it along with their password, to get an authentication token which has a "channel binding" property: the token can't be used by the receiving party with a different sesssion.
+Channel-binding values can be derived for any handshake payload, based on the current `h` value before processing that payload.
+However, a channel-binding value derived before the handshake is completed will not bind the entire handshake, so should be used with caution.
+If channel-binding values are derived after the handshake, the calculation uses the final `h` value after the handshake is completed.

 Applications needing channel-binding or session identifier values should always use some channel-binding value with a label unique to that purpose.